kiyoonjeong/indepthstudy/README.md

 ### 2. Kafka and Spark Setup

-- Test sample example in AWS
+#### Sample test in AWS
-Use EMR cluster
+- Use EMR cluster
-Create S3 bucket and stores sample dataset and sample code Dataset : 2016-stack-overflow-survey-responses.csv Code : StackOverFlowSurvery.py
+- Create S3 bucket and stores sample dataset and sample code
+- Dataset : 2016-stack-overflow-survey-responses.csv
+- Code : StackOverFlowSurvery.py
-Sample : Check the dogs_vs_cats and job_satisfaction only.
+- Sample : Check the dogs_vs_cats and job_satisfaction only.
 By using withcolumn, floor the count value

 ![Screenshot](sample.png)